Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

 We thus wish to take all of the block-based algorithms, and devise a way to wrap their respective block APIs into a uniform, safe API that eliminates all of the pitfalls above.
 We dub this safe API the streaming API (\fref{safe-machine}): it has a degenerate state machine with a single state; it performs buffer management under the hood; it hides the differences between algorithms; and performs necessary copies as-needed when a digest needs to be extracted.

 Writing and verifying a copy of the streaming API for each one of the eligible algorithms would be tedious, not very much fun, and bad proof engineering.
-We thus aim for a generic description of what a block API is, using a multi-field inductive that describes in one go a block algorithm's stateful API and intended specification.
-This step is a prerequisite for us to be able to state the type of the argument of our upcoming functor.
+Instead, we apply the methodology exposed throughout this paper, and set out to write a generic API transformer that turns any block algorithm into its safe, streaming counterpart.
+We begin with a description of a block algorithm's stateful API and intended specification using our DSL -- this will be our ``functor argument''.

-\subsection{The essence of stateful data}
+\subsection{The Essence of Stateful Data}

-Before we get to the block API itself, we need to capture a more basic notion, that of an abstract piece of data that lives in memory, composes with the \lowstar memory model and modifies-clause theory, and supports basic operations such as allocation, de-allocation and copy.
-This is the \emph{stateful} type class, presented in \fref{stateful}.
-It captures many of the ideas presented in \sref{background}, except now in an abstract fashion.
+Before we get to the block API itself, we need to capture a more basic notion, that of an abstract piece of data that lives in memory, composes with the \lowstar memory model and modifies-clause theory~\cite{kassios2006dynamic}, and supports basic operations such as allocation, de-allocation, and copy.
+This is the \emph{stateful} API presented in \lref{stateful}.